Diminutives in Australian English

 Diminutive forms of words are commonly used in everyday Australian English.
 While many dialects of English make use of diminutives and hypocorisms, Australian English uses them more extensively than any other.
 Diminutives may be seen as slang, but many are used widely across the whole of society.
 Some forms have also spread outside Australia to other English-speaking countries.
 There are over 5,000 identified diminutives in use in Australian English.
+A similar phenomenon also occurs in New Zealand English.

 Usage

 In other English dialects, diminutives usually imply smallness or have a childish connotation such as in 'birdie', 'doggy', or 'kitty'.
 While diminutives can be used in this way in Australian English, they are also used widely in a non-childish manner, with over 4,300 being recorded.
 For example, bikie (a motorcycle, or motorbike club member), does not imply a bicycle in a small or childish sense as it may in other English dialects.

 In Australian English, diminutives are usually formed by taking the first part of a word, and adding an ending such as a, o, ie, or y.
 Sometimes, no ending is added.
 While the form of a diminutive is arbitrary, their use follows strict rules.
 Diminutives are not used creatively.
 For example, an ambulance paramedic is called an ambo, never ambie, or amba.

 Some diminutives are almost always used in preference to the original form, while others are rarely used or restricted to certain groups or locations.
 The use of diminutives also evolves over time, with new words coming into use and others falling out of favour.
 Some diminutives have become so common that the original form has fallen out of common usage.
 For example, Salvos has begun to replace the name Salvation Army to such an extent that some Australians do not recognise the Salvation Army name.
 Deli has become so universal that delicatessen is rarely used.
 Some words, such as ute, from utility vehicle, a car with a tray back, have become universal.